ctkelley/Newton3P/README.md

 - PyPlot
 - Polyester

-When you install these packages, espcially, SIAMFANLEquations you will also install many other packages.
+When you install these packages, especially, SIAMFANLEquations you will also install many other packages.
 If you have not installed them already, that could take a bit of time.

 ## Running the codes
 To run the notebook